Command Reference

 By type:

-@checkers— all checker processors (ruff, pylint, shellcheck, etc.)@generators— all generator processors (tera, cc_single_file, etc.)@mass_generators— all mass generator processors (pip, npm, cargo, etc.)
+@checkers— all checker processors (ruff, pylint, shellcheck, etc.)@generators— all generator processors (tera, cc_single_file, etc.)@creators— all creator processors (pip, npm, cargo, etc.)

 By tool: